GeneralMills/pytrends/README.md

   - "MM/YYYY #m" where # is the number of months from that date to pull data for
   - "10/2009 61m" would get data from October 2009 to October 2014
 * use_topic
-  - set to true if you wish to avoid URLencoding the keywords
+  - set to true to avoid URLencoding the keywords

 ### Save a Report to file
 **save_csv(path, trend_name)**